tuxpeople/docker-certbot-gandi/Readme.md

 # Docker image for Certbot plugin for authentication using Gandi LiveDNS

+USE THIS AT YOUR OWN RISK!
+THIS IS NOT VERY GOOD TESTED!

 This is the dockerized version of a plugin for [Certbot](https://certbot.eff.org/) that uses the Gandi LiveDNS API to allow [Gandi](https://www.gandi.net/) customers to prove control of a domain name.